debbiect246/recipe-app/README.md

 and recipes which do not contain allergens.
 The site also gives brief information on the island the recipe comes from maybe encouraging a user to consider a visit to one of these lovely islands.

+The app was deployed to heroku and can be accessed by clicking on this link  https://recipe-app-flask-mongo.herokuapp.com/

 UX
 --